DarthQadir/COVID-19-Spread-Simulator/README.md

+# Important note

+The CSV file has the results from 100 monte carlo simulations While the results printed at the bottom of the notebook are from a single run.

 # COVID-19-Spread-Simulation
 This simulation can be used to model the spread of the corona virus through any adjacent number of cities/districts/towns etc.